jdeitmerg/fastboot/README.md

 ## Description

-This is an adaption of Peter Dannegger's fine AVR Bootloader (Fastboot) for Linux and WinAVR.
+This is an adaptation of Peter Dannegger's fine AVR Bootloader (Fastboot) for Linux and WinAVR.

 ## New in Build #22